Solar System Class 8 Notes Pdf

 - Meteoroids with Bright streaks of light in the sky

-- meteoroids Start burning on entering earth’s surface due to friction
+- meteoroids Start burning on entering the earth’s surface due to friction

 - Also known as Shooting Stars, but they are not stars.